tsykoduk/greg.nokes.name/_posts/2005-04-06-google-maps.md

 categories:
   - Computers! and Code!
 ---
-<p>If you have not checked out <a href="http://maps.google.com">Google Maps</a> you really need to.
+If you have not checked out <a href="http://maps.google.com">Google Maps</a> you really need to.
 It's a cross between keyhole and mapquest.
-Wow.</p>
+Wow.